All Episodes

 I've been there.

-I've seen the 10,000 rockets that had landed in in one town alone, a border town with Gaza called Starot.
+I've seen the 10,000 rockets that had landed in one town alone, a border town with Gaza called Starot.

 I've been there.

-I saw the weapon, I saw the remains of these missiles that they fired.
+I saw the remains of these missiles that they fired.

-I saw the underground playground, bunker playgrounds kids play in.
+I saw the underground playground bunker playgrounds kids play in.

 This has been their reality forever.